anbu-05/RISCV_project/RISCV_notes/Progress.md

 tomorrow:
 - need to figure out what this program that ive loaded in mem_init.hex actually does + need to change the LED init file as that also changes for DE2-115
+- need to go through sram_infer

+### 13 Sep

+- meeting:
+	- looked into picorv32 implementation by grug huhler (https://github.com/grughuhler/picorv32/tree/main)
+	- we need to split into two teams
+		- implement this on different synthesis tool like cadence/synopsis
+		- make a block diagram -refer to ravensoc and based on grug huhler's picorv32

+	- there are other teams working on SoCs -we have competition, and we need to make the best core to get budget for tapeout.
+	- try to make RAM a peripheral
+	- grug huhler's implementation might not be a single cycle CPU - need to check it.
+	- we are looking for a new person -we need confirmation by wednesday
+- did pin assignments for all input and output of top module
+- need to check sda file, and probably add a clock module to reduce 50mhz to 27mhz